 Michael Sabin is a giant of modern tontine research.
 His groundbreaking work includes major innovations in actuarially-fair tontine design and the mathematical methods to support it.

-Professor Jonathan Barry Forman is the Kenneth E. McAfee Centennial Chair in Law at the University of Oklahoma, where he teaches courses on tax and pension law.
-Professor Forman served in Washington, DC, as the Professor in Residence for the Internal Revenue Service Office of Chief Counsel for the 2009–2010 academic year, and he was a member of the Board of Trustees of the Oklahoma Public Employees Retirement System (OPERS) from 2003 through 2011.
+We are deeply saddened by the death in 2021 of our advisor, collaborator, and friend, professor Jonathan Barry Forman.
+Jon was the Kenneth E. McAfee Centennial Chair in Law at the University of Oklahoma, where he taught courses on tax and pension law.
+Professor Forman also served in Washington, DC as the Professor in Residence for the Internal Revenue Service Office of Chief Counsel for the 2009–2010 academic year, and he was a member of the Board of Trustees of the Oklahoma Public Employees Retirement System (OPERS) from 2003 through 2011.
 He has written extensively on the legal and regulatory considerations of tontine pensions.